Scroll to navigation

 The currently recognized text markup sequences are:

-Selects font n (from 0 to 9) from bar_font.
+Selects font n (starting at 0) from bar_font.

-Selects foreground color n (from 0 to 9) from bar_font_color.
+Selects foreground color n (starting at 0) from bar_font_color.

-Selects background color n (from 0 to 9) from bar_color.
+Selects background color n (starting at 0) from bar_color.

 Stops the interpretation of markup sequences.
 Any markup sequence found after +@stp will appear as normal characters in the status bar.